djnakabaale/developer-orientation/README.md

 # Request Access
 You will need to be granted access to variouis platforms and resources that we use.
 Here is a list.
-**ID**: You will need to be granted access through you ID, to various doors around the building including the office space where we work.
+-**ID**: You will need to be granted access through you ID, to various doors around the building including the office space where we work.
-**Github Repo**: You can access the repo at (https://hub.louisville.edu) **Plone**: This is a content management system mainly used to develop and maintain various websites including the new    ITS(https://louisville.edu/its) website.
+-**Github Repo**: You can access the repo at (https://hub.louisville.edu) -**Plone**: This is a content management system mainly used to develop and maintain various websites including the new    ITS(https://louisville.edu/its) website.
-**Cardbox**: This file storage resource and as a University of Louisville student/employee, you can request a cardbox account.
+-**Cardbox**: This file storage resource and as a University of Louisville student/employee, you can request a cardbox account.
 More information about doing this can be found here: (https://louisville.edu/its/cardbox/) after which you should request to be invited to the respective shared folders.

 # Software tools and applications to download